-Vicente Roca Point is one of the most well-known snorkeling spots of the Galápagos islands.
-Located north of Isabela island, it is featured in the itinerary of numerous cruises organized around the archipelago, usually including a one-day stop.
-Although the spot is known for its high concentration of green turtles, sharks and rays can also be observed when underwater visibility is good.
+Vicente Roca Point is one of the most famous snorkeling spots in the Galápagos islands.
+Located north of Isabela island, it is featured in the itinerary of numerous cruises organized around the archipelago, usually including a stop there.
+Although the spot is above all known for its important populations of green sea turtles, sharks and rays can also be observed when underwater visibility is good.

 Vicente Roca Point is only accessible by boat.
-Located north of Isabela Island, 200km away from the closest inhabited areas, the only way to visit the site is to go on a multi-day naturalist cruise on the archipelago.
+Located north of Isabela Island, 200km away from the closest inhabited areas, the only way to visit the site is to go on a multi-day naturalist cruise.
 Make sure when booking that the site is included in the itinerary.

-The area to be explored is the richest part of the bay (see map above).
-Along the shores, the seabed is rocky for about ten meters (↕0,5-2m/1-6ft) before becoming grey sand (↕2-3m/6-10ft).
+The area to be explored is the most sheltered part of the bay (see map above).
+Along the shore, the seabed is rocky for about ten meters (↕0,5-2m/1-6ft) before becoming covered with grey sand (↕2-3m/6-10ft).

-Vincente Roca Point is renowned for its Galápagos green turtles, which are very numerous on the bay.
+Vincente Roca Point is known for its Galápagos green turtles, which are abundant in the bay.
 Their concentration is so great that sometimes 5 or 6 turtles can be spotted in a row, floating on the surface of the sea and cradled by the waves.
-Others can be found peacefully resting on the seabed sand with their flippers retracted under their shell.
+Some others are found resting on the sand.

-Along the rocky shore, you can often see Mexican hogfish, diagonal butterflyfish, and dusky wrasses.
-Silvertip sharks, ocean sunfish and seahorses also inhabit the area, but aren’t so easily spotted while snorkeling.
+Along the rocky shore, you may see Mexican hogfish, threebanded butterflyfish, and wrasses.
+Whitetip reef sharks, ocean sunfish and seahorses also inhabit the area, but aren’t so easily spotted while snorkeling.

-During their snorkeling outing, the luckiest ones can come across a Galápagos penguin or a flightless cormorant (endemic on Isabela and Fernandina Islands), both of which have established small colonies nearby.
-Undisturbed by the presence of snorkelers, these birds can be spotted swimming on the surface of the water and surreptitiously diving into the water to hunt for food.
+During your snorkeling, you may be lucky enough to encounter a Galápagos penguin or a flightless cormorant (endemic to Isabela and Fernandina Islands), which have established small colonies nearby.
+Undisturbed by the presence of snorkelers, these birds can be spotted swimming on the surface of the water and quickly diving into the water for fishing.

-Underwater visibility on this site is very random, like many parts of the west coast of Isabela Island.
-It is not uncommon that snorkeling outings are cancelled due to poor visibility (due to overly green/opaque water).
+Underwater visibility at this location is very random, like in many parts of the west coast of Isabela Island.
+It is not uncommon that snorkeling is canceled due to poor visibility (due to overly green/opaque water).

 Vicente Roca Point is an entirely natural site, which can only be visited by embarking on a multi-day and full board naturalist cruise.